Elesin Oba hits Nigerian cinemas 28 October

-According to a statement by EbonyLife on Wednesday, the movie which is based on real-life events in Nigeria in 1943, will feature in various cinemas including EbonyLife, Filmhouse, Genesis and VIVA in Lagos, Ibadan, Abuja and Akure, amongst others.
+According to a statement by EbonyLife, the movie which is based on on real-life events in Nigeria in 1943, will feature in various cinemas to include EbonyLife, Filmhouse, Genesis and VIVA in Lagos, Ibadan, Abuja and Akure, amongst others.

 The original Death and the King’s Horseman was a stage play, written by Prof. Wole Soyinka, who won Africa’s first Nobel Prize for Literature in 1986.
 It is the first time that one of Soyinka’s works has been made into a feature film.
 The screen adaptation was written and directed by the late Biyi Bandele.

 Co-founders of FilmOne Entertainment, Kene Okwuosa and Moses Babatope, are enthusiastic about the release.
-“There is a new wave of indigenous epic dramas steering the course of African storytelling onto the global stage, and we believe that Elesin Oba will make a massive, positive impact on our continent.
+“There is a new wave of indigenous epic dramas steering the course of African storytelling on to the global stage, and we believe that Elesin Oba will make a massive, positive impact for our continent.
 We are excited to partner with Ebonylife Films in bringing this masterpiece to the big screen,” they said.

 Mo Abudu, CEO of the EbonyLife Group and executive producer of the film, said, “In filming Elesin Oba, we chose to stay close to the original work, which is already well-known globally as a great example of African drama.
 It’s an honour to see this compelling introduction to African thought and tradition on screen.
 Its interweaving of European and Yoruba ideals, to depict universal themes of cultural responsibility, has never been more important than now.”